MaartenGr/Projects/README.md

 ### [Neural Style Transfer]()
 * For the course deep learning I worked on a paper researching optimal selection of hidden layers to create the most appealing images in neural style transfer while speeding up the process of optimization
 * Code is not yet provided as I used most of the following code from [here](https://harishnarayanan.org/writing/artistic-style-transfer/) and I merely explored different layers
-For the course deep learning I worked on a paper researching the optimal selection of hidden layers to create the most appealing images while speeding up the process of optimization.
-I used some of the code [here](https://harishnarayanan.org/writing/artistic-style-transfer/) and mostly worked on researching which style layers performed best in the neural style transfer task.
-Notebook will follow.

 <img src="https://github.com/MaartenGr/Projects/blob/master/Images/neural_style_transfer.png" width="594" height="290"/>